bodom0015/discord-notify-bot/README.md

 Another way is to sniff all messages with the bot to determine its ID, the ID of the admin user, and the list of channel IDs to watch.

+If all else fails, you can try using the Debugger to sniff Discord messages to get a feel for the formatting (see below: Running the Debugger)

 This will likely involve a bit of trial and error, especially if your list of watched channels changes frequently (e.g. new channels added, old channels decommissioned, etc)

 # Build